business continuity cybersecurity Cybersecurity Careers disaster recovery How-To Guides Organizational Resilience risk management

 • Monitoring recovery readiness

-• Collaborating with cybersecurity and business continuity teams
+• Working with cybersecurity and business continuity teams

 Disaster Recovery vs. Business Continuity

-Focuses primarily on restoring technology systems, applications, infrastructure, and data after a disruption.
+Disaster recovery generally focuses on restoring technology systems, infrastructure, applications, and data following a disruption.

-Successful Disaster Recovery Managers combine technical expertise with leadership, planning, and risk management skills.
+Successful Disaster Recovery Managers need a combination of technical, analytical, leadership, and communication skills.

 Risk Management

-Understanding how to identify, assess, and mitigate operational and technology risks.
+You need to understand how organizations identify, assess, prioritize, and mitigate risks.

 Business Impact Analysis